 Functional Medicine is an integrative, science-based healthcare approach that gets to the roots of each person’s illness and promotes wellness though personalized, natural solutions to restore function, mind-body balance and vitality.

 A few years ago I was diagnosed with “reflux disease,” which is basically a chronic case of heartburn.
 After trying every type of pharmaceutical and enduring their unpleasant side effects with little relief, I became more interested in unearthing the root cause – Why is this happening?
-And more importantly, How can I prevent it?
+And more importantly, How can I prevent it from happening?
 When I realized that my needs were not being fully addressed by my primary care physician, I set out to find a doctor who would work with me to get to the root cause.

 Admittedly, I have “white coat syndrome”, which means I get nervous when I visit the doctor and my racing heart causes me to forget all the questions I want to ask.
 The traditional Western, HMO doctor visit begins with the mandatory step on the scale.
 Nothing like stepping on the scale in front of a stranger to get the party started.
 Then my vitals are taken while my heart is sprinting away, and I’m asked to strip and cover with a paper gown (open to the back or front?
 Is there a good option here?).
 I’m left to sit on the cold, hard exam table until the doctor arrives.